isomerpages/moe-xishanpri/_cca/Clubs/Environmental Club.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
 <p>Teamwork in action!
-Our creative environment club members channel their
+Our creative Environment Club members channel their
 flair into crafting beautiful lanterns together.
 Learning, bonding and having fun - all at once!</p>
 </td>